 In the United States, states and local election jurisdictions are largely responsible for administering federal elections.
 States regulate activities like voting methods and setting time periods for voting on or before Election Day.
 Among other things, local jurisdictions register eligible voters, design ballots, arrange for polling places, and count ballots.

 Federal laws regulate various aspects of election administration, including voter registration and protecting the voting rights of individuals with disabilities and certain minority groups.
-And there are a number of opportunities to strengthen federal efforts to assist states and localities in managing election administration, and to better coordinate in enforcing federal campaign finance laws.
+Various federal agencies have roles and responsibilities for implementing these laws and assisting states and localities in managing election administration.
+Federal agencies also have roles in administering campaign finance laws.

 Polling Place with a Make-shift Ramp That Could Impede Voters with Disabilities

-- The Federal Elections Commission (FEC) is responsible for civil enforcement of campaign finance law.
+The Federal Election Commission (FEC) is responsible for civil enforcement of campaign finance law.
 The Department of Justice (DOJ) is responsible for investigating and prosecuting criminal violations of campaign finance law.
 Various types of campaign finance-related activities are subject to federal law and enforcement by both the FEC and DOJ.
-While the FEC and DOJ coordinate on campaign finance, some of their coordination activities are not reflected in their Memorandum of Understanding—which has not been updated since it was signed in 1977.
-Reviewing and updating coordination practices between the agencies could help them ensure consistent and effective coordination when enforcing campaign finance law.
+While the agencies coordinate activities related to campaign finance, until recently they had not updated their memorandum on coordination to help ensure consistent and effective coordination when enforcing campaign finance law.